-Expert David Cross said that the new arrivals are the latest additions to a growing list of fearsome tropical ants that have colonised areas across the country.
-Mr. Cross said: “Species like these were once contained to their own parts of the world, but they now seem to be on something of a world tour.
+Expert David Cross said that the new arrivals are the latest additions to a growing list of fearsome tropical ants that have colonized areas across the country.
+Mr. Cross said: “Species like these were once contained in their own parts of the world, but they now seem to be on something of a world tour.

-“The population of tropical ants is this country is certainly growing all the time and we’re now seeing many more problems with colonies of certain species than we have witnessed in the past.
+“The population of tropical ants in this country is certainly growing all the time and we’re now seeing many more problems with colonies of certain species than we have witnessed in the past.